void-linux/void-packages/Manual.md

 `etc/conf` configuration file.
 Per package build options can be set via `XBPS_PKG_OPTIONS_<pkgname>`.

+The list of supported package build options and its description is defined in the `common/options.description` file.

 ### Runtime dependencies

 Dependencies for ELF objects are detected automatically by `xbps-src`, hence runtime